TrentBrick/PyTorchDiscreteFlows/README.md

 ## Use Library

-To use this package, clone the repo satisfy the below package requirements, then run DiscreteFlowDemo.ipynb.
-If this works, you can run Figure2Replication.ipynb where I fail to replicate the Figure 2 and any other aspects of Discrete Flows.
+To use this package, clone the repo satisfy the below package requirements, then run Figure2Replication.ipynb.

 Requirements:
 Python 3.0+